-Glebar serves companies all over the world, across many market segments including medical, metals, automotive, aerospace, consumer goods and mining; our machines are known for their precision, longevity, flexibility and efficiency.
+Glebar's machines are well represented across all industries around the globe.
+The company manufactures machines such as double disc grinders, form grinders, OD grinders, micro grinders, gauging systems and infeed/thrufeed centerless grinders.
+Glebar serves companies across many market segments including medical, metals, automotive, aerospace, consumer goods and mining; our machines are known for their precision, longevity, flexibility and efficiency.

 We highlight the GT-610-CNC machine because of its versatility, ease of use and automation and gauging flexibility.